Traditional Belgian Food in Brussels: 17 Must-Eats!

 3. Belgian Seafood (at “L’Ecailler du Palais Royal”)

-typical food in brussels, bowl of oysters and lemons
+a bowl full of oysters and lemons

 L’Ecailler du Palais Royal (in English: who scales the fish or opens the oysters at the Royal Palace) is literally hidden behind imposing brick walls on one of Brussels’ oldest squares: Le Sablon.